SilverDove/Studio_Ghibli_Website/README.md

  ![](https://github.com/SilverDove/Studio_Ghibli_Website/blob/main/Screen/Ghibli's%20World%20-%20Isao%20Takahata.jpg)

   ### About Us
  This page shows all the collaborators of this project.
-When we put the mouse on one of the box, a description of the collaborator appears.
-At random time, some pictures appears on the screen.
+When we put the mouse on one of the boxes, a description of the collaborator appears.
+At a random time, some pictures appear on the screen.

  ![](https://github.com/SilverDove/Studio_Ghibli_Website/blob/main/Screen/Ghibli's%20World%20-%20About%20us.png)